AMSKarmajeet/GSoC-C3G-Proposal/Proposal.md

 **June 6 - June 19**

 * Optimize the matrix generation algorithm.
 Provide an option for the user to store their generated matrices in memory, to save time when running subsequent analyses.
 * Optimize the algorithm for resolution of the linear system (Ax = B).
-Take advantage of approximating A to be a pentadiagonal matrix, as these matrices are especially convenient with numerical analyses such as ours.
+Take advantage of approximating A to be a pentadiagonal matrix, as these matrices are especially convenient with numerical analyses.

 **June 20 - June 27 (Midterm Evaluations)**